conijnio/aws-security-posture/README.md

 ![AWS StepFunctions Example](./assets/images/dashboard_example.png)

-When you deployed this solution in the `audit` account of your landing zone.
+This solution was designed to be hosted in the account where you have your Security Hub aggregation configured.
+This way you do not need to deploy it in every account individually.
+It also ensures that all accounts do get a security score.
+When there are findings a score is being calculated.

 You will be able to create dashboards like you see here.
 The sample above has been created using [`compliance-dashboard.yaml`](./compliance-dashboard.yaml).
 It assumes that you will have 5 AWS accounts per workload: `build`, `development`, `test`, `acceptance` and `production`.
 You can easily change this to your own setup.

 ## Implementation